 Big data is nothing but a collection of data sets that are large, complex, and which are difficult to store and process using available data management tools or traditional data processing applications.
-Hadoop is a framework (open source) for writing, running, storing, and processing large datasets in parallel and distributed manner.
+Hadoop is a framework (open source) for writing, running, storing, and processing large datasets in a parallel and distributed manner.
 It is a solution that is used to overcome the challenges faced by big data.

 Hadoop has two components: